solventarchitect/MQTT_Sonoff/README.md

 # MQTT Sonoff Devices
 This code includes use cases for garage door openers, door snesors, and other Sonoff projects.

+# Use Cases
--> A smart wireless mqtt door sensor
+- A smart wireless mqtt door sensor
--> A smart garage
+- A smart garage

 ## Gear ##